-Director of Bands, Assistant Professor of Music, Conducting
+Director of Bands, Associate Professor of Music, Conducting

 From performing arts public schools to the collegiate level, Dr. Phillips has invested much of his time into his students.
 As the director of bands and conductor of multiple bands at Stetson, he gives his all to his students.

 - D.M.A., instrumental conducting, University of Miami, 2012

 - M.M., instrumental conducting, Western Michigan University, 2001

 Douglas L. Phillips is Director of Bands and Assistant Professor of Music (conducting) in the School of Music at Stetson University.
 Dr. Phillips is the music director and conductor of the Stetson University Symphonic Band, the director of the Stetson Hatter Band and Pep Band, serves as an academic advisor, and teaches courses in music education and instrumental conducting.

 Prior to his appointment at Stetson University, Dr. Phillips served as Associate Director of Bands and Assistant Professor of Music at Western Illinois University, Associate Director of Bands at The University of Virginia, and taught public school in the state of Florida where he was Director of Bands at Douglas Anderson School of the Arts in Jacksonville, and Director of Instrumental Music at Merritt Island High School in Merritt Island.
 Dr. Phillips was twice nominated as an "Outstanding Academic Advisor" at Western Illinois University, and was recently awarded a Stetson University Top Hatter Award for "Outstanding Organization Advisor."

 In addition to his duties at Stetson University, Dr. Phillips serves as the music director and principal conductor of the Southern Winds wind symphony.
 The Southern Winds is an adult ensemble comprised of Stetson faculty and alumni, band directors, music teachers, and other music professionals.